Andrew Gonzalez — Luxury Custom JewelerLuxury Custom Jewelerby Andrew Gonzalez

 • Custom settings, modified settings, and CAD-built designs.

-• Natural diamond comparisons available when the couple is undecided.
+• Natural comparisons on the same desk whenever you’re undecided.

 03